vamsikadiyam444/swiggy-app-cicd-github-actions/README.md

 ```

-# Step 2 — Jenkins pipeline (CI) — example Jenkinsfile
+# Step 2 — Github Actions

-Place this Jenkinsfile in repo root.
+Place this cicd.yml in repo root.
 It:

 Builds Docker image,